Best Hike in Malta – Selmun Circular Walk

 On the Way to Imgiebah Beach

-Imgiebah Beach is a beautiful pebble beach.
-This is indeed a paradise in summer but also a great hiking spot in winter.
-On the way, you’ll enjoy stunning shorelines, cliffs and greenfields.
 Take a break at the beach and get something to eat.
 This beach is one of the few dog-friendly beaches.
 It’s the happiest place to let your dog play with you!
 So if you like a challenge, don’t skip the walk to Imgiebah Beach.

-Follow the same route back to the Ghajn Hadid Bay after visiting the Imgiebah beach.
 After, you’ll hike uphill to the clay cliffs.
 Take it slow, especially if the cliffs are slippery.
 Keep an eye out for motorbikes.
 This area is popular with off-road bikers.

-A View from the Clay Cliffs
+The View from the Clay Cliffs

 At the top, the path winds down.
 Turn left at the end to see the limestone coast.
 There is so much beauty in rocky shorelines.
 Waves create arches and sea stacks.
 Look under your feet for shells and sea urchin fossils on this hike.

-Best Hike in Malta - Limestone Coast with St Paul's Island in the Background
+Selmun Palace Circular Walk - Limestone Coast with St Paul's Island in the Background

 Limestone Coast with St Paul’s Island in the Background